McNamara84/gfz-metadata-editor-msl-v2/README.md

 - `$smtpUser`: User name of the mailbox for sending the mails
 - `$smtpPassword`: Password of the mailbox
 - `$smtpSender`: Name of the sender in the feedback mails
-- `$feedbackAdress`: Address to which the feedback is sent
+- `$feedbackAdress`: Email Address to which the feedback is sent
-- `$xmlSubmitAdress`: Address to which the finished XML file is sent
+- `$xmlSubmitAdress`: Email Address to which the finished XML file is sent

 # API-Dokumentation